Paulo-de-Oliveira/Cluster_Theory/README.md

 Generates correlated demand pattern for each network cluster based on a SARMA time series model

+**8_measurements_generation**

+Generates the net3 synthetic measurements by running the network with updated demand patterns and adding measurement error.
+Just need to run the 3 steps sequentially.
+The folder with name _bad is corresponding to the pseudo A optimal sensor location.

 **9_random_cluster_generation**

 Generates the random clusters for the net3.
 There are 3 .R files inside to be executed sequentially.